Hammail-Riaz/Task-Manager/README.md

 - 💻 Works locally (`flask run`) or hosted (e.g., PythonAnywhere, Heroku).
 - 🔄 Database migrations handled with `Flask-Migrate`.
 - 🌍 Can be scaled with MySQL/Postgres in production.

+🌐 Visiting Live:
+This app is live at https://hammailriaz.pythonanywhere.com .